-PFAS refers to Per- and Polyfluorinated Substances.
+\PFAS refers to Per- and Polyfluorinated Substances.
 PFAS are a group of thousands of man-made chemicals.
 PFAS have been used in a variety of industrial and consumer products around the globe, including in the U.S., for decades.
 Due to their widespread use and environmental persistence, most people in the United States have been exposed to certain PFAS.
 PFAS have been used to make coatings and products that are used as oil and water repellents for carpets, clothing, paper packaging for food, and cookware.
 They are also contained in some foams (aqueous film-forming foam or AFFF) used for fighting petroleum fires.
 During calendar years 2017 and 2019, many public water systems in Rhode Island collected samples for PFAS as part of a statewide investigation into the occurrence of PFAS in drinking water.
 In June of 2022, Rhode Island passed a state law regulating PFAS in drinking water.
 The data above show PFAS detected for the past 5 years.
-Prior to June 2022, there were no State or federal Maximum Contaminant Levels for PFAS.
+Prior to June 2022, there were no State or Federal Maximum Contaminant Levels for PFAS.
 During the sampling years of 2017 and 2019, there was an established lifetime health advisory level for PFOS (perfluorooctane sulfonate) and PFOA (perfluorooctanoic acid) of 70 parts per trillion.
 A health advisory considers the level of a contaminant in drinking water below which adverse health effects are not expected to occur.
 Health advisories are not regulations and they are not Maximum Contaminant Levels.
 In June 2022, EPA changed the 70 ppt health advisory for PFOA and PFOS to 0.004 ppt.
 This was updated based on new data, including human health studies in populations exposed to these chemicals.
-Currently, there is still no final federal Maximum Contaminant Level for PFAS.
+Currently, there is still no final Federal Maximum Contaminant Level for PFAS.
 In the above table, the Maximum Contaminant Level for PFAS is listed as 20 ppt.
 This is only a state law at this time.
 Since the law to regulate PFAS was passed in 2022, public water systems have been working diligently to be in compliance.
 For compliance with the newly enacted state PFAS law, public water systems must sample on or before July 1, 2023 and comply with the INTERIM MAXIMUM CONTAMINANT LEVEL of 20 ppt for 6 PFAS compounds on or before July 1, 2023.
-The data shown above that was collected prior to 2022 was collected at a time when there was no state Maximum Contaminant Level or updated health advisory.
+Some PFAS compounds have been shown to cause development toxicity, immunological toxicity, and effects on cholesterol metabolism, particularly PFOA, PFOS, PFHxS, PFHpA, PFNA, and PFDA.
+The toxicity of other PFAS compounds is currently not well understood, although they remain in the blood for shorter periods of t

-During the 2022 calendar year, the water system that we purchase water from had the below noted violation(s) of drinking water regulations.
+During the 2023 calendar year, the water system that we purchase water from had the below noted violation(s) of drinking water regulations.

-Water System Туре Category Analyte Compliance Period No violations occurred in the Calendar Year of 2022 for the e City of Newport.
+Water System Туре Category Analyte Compliance Period No violations occurred in the Calendar Year of 2023 for the e City of Newport.